BaunCMS/Site/content/docs/4-plugins/2-creating-a-plugin.md

 `$this->contentParser` | [Content parser provider](https://github.com/BaunCMS/Framework/blob/master/src/Providers/ContentParser.php)

 To get an idea of how to use these providers have a look at the [Blog RSS plugin source code](https://github.com/BaunCMS/Baun-Blog-Rss/blob/master/src/BlogRss.php).

+## Config & Assets

+If your plugin requires custom config files or custom assets you should include these in the `/config` and `/assets` folders of your plugin respectively.
+After a user has installed your plugin they will then need to use the [Baun CLI](/docs/advanced/cli) to publish these files (copy them) into the Baun install.
+This can be done using the following commands:

+    php baun publish:config gilbitron/myplugin
+    php baun publish:assets gilbitron/myplugin

+Where `gilbitron/myplugin` is the name of your plugin in `composer.json`.
+Once published the files can be found in the following locations:

+* Config files will be published to the `config/plugins/gilbitron/myplugin` folder
+* Assets will be published to the `public/assets/plugins/gilbitron/myplugin` folder